Affiliate links on Android Authority may earn us a commission. Learn more.

 Armoury Crate continues to be the go-to location for customizing your accessories and game settings.
 Here you can enable ROG Vision lighting on the Ultimate version, customize the air triggers, and set up macros for your favorite games.
 Dive deeper, and you can make per-game performance optimizations, ranging from battery optimized or max performance preferences to display refresh rate and touch sensitivity options.

 New Armoury Crate additions include X Sense and X Capture features.
 X Sense uses AI pattern recognition to alert players to key events happening on screen.
-Only Arena of Valor in the SEA market is supported currently, but it sounds like a powerful assistant tool and will hopefully be heading to more games in the future.
+Only Arena of Valor in the SEA market is currently supported, but it sounds like a powerful assistant tool and will hopefully be heading to more games.
 X Capture uses the same technology to record match highlights automatically, again requiring supported titles.

 Game optimizations galore help you get ahead of the competition.